 Information for participant travel and reimbursement during appointments.

-Veterans are given Veterans preference with the Federal Emergency Management Program which places interns at federal agencies in the Washington, D.C. area.
+Veterans are given Veterans preference with the Federal Energy Management Program which places interns at federal agencies in the Washington, D.C. area.